 Adam Norton is a finalist in the Doug Moran National Portrait Prize with his portrait of Adam Hill.
-Winner announced 30 October.
+30 October - 1 December, Juniper Hall, Paddington.

 Congratulations to Chris Dolman who has been awarded the 2019 Fauvette Loureiro Memorial Artists Travel Scholarship.
 This prize is awarded annually to a recent SCA graduate to support the development of their practice through international travel.
 Exhibition continues until 2 November at SCA Galleries.